 - Medication – Usually, anti-psychotics, to help calm disorderly delusions and hallucinations.

-- Psychotherapy – Usually, cognitive behavioral therapy (CBT) to help you identify negative behaviors and works towards positive behaviors.
-This therapy can take place in either an individual setting, group setting, or other supportive services.
+- Psychotherapy – Usually, cognitive behavioral therapy (CBT) to help identify negative behaviors and work towards positive ones.
+This therapy may be in an individual setting, group setting, or other supportive services.

 How to Support a Loved One

 However, even with treatment, the best way for someone to overcome paranoid schizophrenia is with a support system.
-By practicing healthy limits and remaining patient, a supporter can have a number of positive effects on an individual that may just go beyond traditional treatment.
+By practicing healthy limits and remaining patient, a supporter can have many positive effects on an individual that may just go beyond traditional treatment.

-If you have a loved on who struggles with schizophrenia, here are a few tips to help you support him/her:
+If you have a loved one who struggles with schizophrenia, here’s how you can support them:

-- Advocate – Always encourage your loved one to follow through with their treatment plan – whether this means taking their medication or going to therapy sessions.
+- Advocate – Always encourage your loved one to follow through with their treatment plan, whether it’s taking their medication or going to therapy sessions.

 - Avoid Arguments – Arguing has the potential to worsen symptoms of paranoid schizophrenia.
-With a bit of patience, it’s vital you listen to what your loved one has to say and do your best to make him/her feel safe.
+With a bit of patience, you must listen to what your loved one has to say and do your best to make them feel safe.

-- Be Ready for Paranoia – Paranoia tends to manifest itself in patterns, giving you the opportunity to understand it better.
-Even when your loved one is not feeling paranoid, make sure to plan ahead for any potential fears or threats.
+- Be Ready for Paranoia – Paranoia tends to manifest in patterns, allowing you to understand it better.
+Even when your loved one is not feeling paranoid, plan for potential fears or threats.

-- Be Their Reality Check – As mentioned throughout this article, it can be difficult for someone who’s struggling with paranoid schizophrenia to know what’s real.
+- Be Their Reality Check – As mentioned, it can be difficult for someone who struggles with paranoid schizophrenia to know what’s real.
 This makes it important to have those around them who can help identify what’s real and less concerns brought upon by delusions and hallucinations.

-- Give Them Space – As mentioned throughout this article, one of the biggest symptoms of paranoid schizophrenia is feeling alone.
-However, the opposite may also happen – where your loved one feels as though they’re trapped or surrounded.
-If s/he advocates these feelings, it’s important to give him/her space.
+- Give Them Space – One of the biggest symptoms of paranoid schizophrenia is feeling alone.
+However, your loved one may also feel trapped or surrounded.
+If they advocate these feelings, you’ll want to provide them with space and alone time.

 - Practice Self-Care – If you can’t take care of yourself, how can you take care of a loved one?
-It’s important for you to be aware of your own needs – physical, mental, and spiritual – and work on making these better.
-This will give you more energy to help a loved one.
+You need to be aware of your physical, mental, and spiritual needs.
+By working on these, you’ll have more energy to help a loved one.

-- Seek Help When Necessary – You may be led to believe that your loved one is in danger of harming him/herself or those around.
-If so, it’s vital you reach out to a medical professional or call 9-1-1.
+- Seek Help When Necessary – You may be led to believe that your loved one is in danger of harming themself or those around them.
+If so, you must call a medical professional or law enforcement.

 Final Word

 It’s not easy to overcome paranoid schizophrenia.
-Hallucinations and delusions can feel so real that an individual may feel lost within them.
-However, no matter how lost you may feel, we guarantee there is help available.
+Hallucinations and delusions can feel so real that a person may feel lost.
+However, no matter how lost you may feel, we guarantee help is available.